pnordahl/monorail/README.md

 ![Build Status](https://github.com/pnordahl/monorail/actions/workflows/branch.yml/badge.svg?branch=main)
 [![Cargo](https://img.shields.io/crates/v/monorail.svg)](https://crates.io/crates/monorail)

-`monorail` transforms any git repo into a trunk-based development monorepo.
-It uses a file describing the various directory paths and relationship between those paths, extracts changes from git since the last tag, and derives what has changed.
-These changes can then be fed to other programs (e.g. `monorail-bash`) that can act on those changes.
-While `monorail` currently supports only `git` as the VCS backend, support for others could be added.
+`monorail` is a tool for describing a repository as a trunk-based development monorepo.
+It uses a file describing the various directory paths and relationship between those paths, integrates with your version control tool, and outputs data about how the changes affect your defined targets.
+Striving to embrace the UNIX-philosophy, `monorail` is entirely agnostic to language, build tools, compilers, and so on.
+It emits structured text, making this output easily composed with other programs to act on those changes.

-`monorail` boils down to:

-1. A `Monorail.toml` file that describes your repository layout
-2. the `monorail inspect change` command, which reads `Monorail.toml`, analyzes `git` state between refs (usually between the most recent git annotated tag and HEAD), and returns what has changed
-3. the `monorail-bash` program, which executes user-defined `bash` scripts either directly, or informed by `monorail inspect change` output
-4. the `monorail release` command, which creates annotated tags (essentially the "checkpoint" for `monorail` change detection)
+The provided `monorail-bash` script uses the output of `monorail` to drive a robust user-defined scripting build tool.
+To use it, you create ordinary shell script files, define functions, and then execute them either implicitly via `monorail` change detection, or explicitly by selecting targets.

 See the [tutorial](#tutorial) below for a practical walkthrough of how `monorail` and `monorail-bash` work.

 ## Installation

+At present, only source builds are supported.
+Packages for popular managers will be provided at a later time.

 Ensure the following are installed and available on your system path:
 * [Rust](https://www.rust-lang.org/tools/install)